Coleslaw Recipe

 Notes

-• Coleslaw is best the day it is made, but can be stored in the refrigerator for up to 2 days.
-You can also make the dressing ahead and refrigerate, and then mix dressing with coleslaw right before serving.
+• Storage: Coleslaw is best the day it is made, but can be stored in the refrigerator for up to 2 days.
+It may become a bit watery and less crunchy over time, but if you drain off some of the excess liquid and give it a stir it will be tasty.

 Nutrition information is an estimate.